danpeirce/xpress-pic18f46k42/README.md

 Used channel 1 as normal trigger source.
 Channel 1 stays high when character received on UART2 until it is ready for another character.

 ![](images/test1-test2.jpg)

+A text '1' was typed into the PuTTY terminal.

 * channel 1 is test2_PORT  (RD1)
 * channel 2 is RX on UART2 (RB7)